Champagne is the only drink that leaves a woman still beautiful after drinking it. – Madame de Pompadour

-Champagne is made by a process called Méthode Champenoise, and these wines must come from the french region of Champagne.
+Champagne is made by a process called Méthode Champenoise, and these wines must come from the french region of Champagne in order to have a true Champagne designation.
 When a similar method is used by other producers outside of Champagne, it is called Méthode Tradicional.

 Veuve is considered the go-to for champagne enthusiasts and novices alike.
 Whether you see the Real Housewives waving it as host gifts or your boss gifting it to a client, it is a good wine.
 Perrier Jouet is great for splurging, and no one will turn down Moet & Chandon.
 But our favorite…and I can’t believe I’m sharing this with you…comes from a little house in New Mexico called Gruet.
 Made in the Méthode Tradicional, Gruet offers an incredible price point, a variety of styles and is consistently delightful.